Brendan Fitzgerald – piano, keyboards, accordion

-Originally trained as a classical pianist from eight years age, Brendan holds a Bachelor of Music in keyboard performance and is studying for a Master of Philosophy in Sonic Arts.
-Playing also accordion and guitar, Brendan’s musical influences include jazz, blues, rock, electronic and world music.
+Commencing classical piano performance studies from eight years age, Brendan holds a Bachelor of Music and a Postgraduate Diploma in Education.
+Also a competent accordionist and guitarist, Brendan’s influences include jazz, latin, blues, rock, electronic and world music.

-Brendan has composed and directed music for ensembles such as Tryst, Hot Cargo and The Groove Merchants.
-He has collaborated with vocalists, Catherine Lambert, Natasha Leicester, Kerry Reid and Virginia Hyam to create original songs and performed with many artists on piano including Jude Elliot, Hillary O’Neil, Alain Valodze, Themis Fernandez and Eduardo Niebla.
-Brendan has been a member of many groups including The Bank of France, Towards the Sun (London), Tjalkuri and Sporting Life.
+Brendan has composed and directed music for many ensembles including Tryst, Hot Cargo and The Groove Merchants.
+He has collaborated with vocalists, Catherine Lambert, Kerry Reid, Virginia Hyam, Nancy Ruth, Juliana Araias and Hillary O’Neil, and with instrumentalists Alain Valodze, Themis Fernandez and Eduardo Niebla.
+Brendan has been a member of many groups including Bank of France, Towards the Sun (London), Tjalkuri, Sporting Life and Ah Hum!.

-In the 1990s, he worked extensively as a composer/performer and co-writer/music director for Swiss and German theatre productions, “Fantasie-Impromptu”, “Workman”, “Karussell”, Charles Dickens’ “A Christmas Carol” and “Dirty Pleasures”.
-Similarly for Australian theatre productions “Radio Daze”, “All Aboard”, “Carnivalia”, “Welcome to Paradise” and “Un Pugno Di Terra” for Doppio Teatro, Magpie Theatre, Cirkidz and Jumbuck Theatre.
-Brendan has performed for the Dance Company of New South Wales (Sydney Dance Company), Australian Dance Theatre and the Australian Dancers Company (Perth) who commissioned him as composer for their inaugural production, “Mauritius”.
+He has worked extensively as a composer/performer and co-writer/music director for Swiss and German theatre productions, “Fantasie-Impromptu” (Geneva), “Workman”, “Karussell”, “Dirty Pleasures” (Nuremberg) and Charles Dickens’ “A Christmas Carol” (Munich).
+Similarly for Australian theatre productions “Radio Daze”, “All Aboard”, “Carnivalia”, “Welcome to Paradise” and “Un Pugno Di Terra” with Doppio Teatro, Magpie Theatre, Cirkidz and Jumbuck Theatre.
+Brendan has performed with the Dance Company of New South Wales (Sydney Dance Company), Australian Dance Theatre and the Australian Dancers Company (Perth) who commissioned him as composer for their inaugural production, “Mauritius”.
 He has lectured in music theory, composition, arrangement and music technology at University of Adelaide, West Australian Academy of Performing Arts (WAAPA) and Gold Coast Institute of TAFE.
-Operating his own recording facility, Spin FX Studios, he produces and records artists from a wide range of music styles.
+Operating his own recording facility, eMotion Music Productions, he produces and records artists from a wide range of music styles.

 Hallo Brendan,